Is floodwater harmful to your health? This is what health officials say

-California has received heavy rainfall during recent atmospheric rivers, which has left flooding along roadways, urban areas, rivers, creeks and streams.
+(KTXL) — Strong storms have brought flooding to many regions already this winter, like California, leaving flooding along roadways, urban areas, rivers, creeks, and streams.

 The Centers for Disease Control and Prevention said it’s unknown what precisely could be in floodwaters and that they may contain many things that are harmful.
-According to the CDC, floodwaters can contain:
+According to the CDC, floodwater can contain:

 - Downed power lines